- 10-31-2012, 02:46 PM #1

 But on all the Windows 8 fan sites, no-one seems to care about it..
 The only benefits I can see for the other devices are 4G (not on my network), wireless charging (honestly couldnt care less), and better camera (never used my phone for a camera)..
 Are there any other big features I'd be missing by going to the Samsung?

 It's the only phone I actually want, but since it's not coming to Verizon I will have to settle for the 8X.. at least for a few weeks when they announce their December device.. then I can decide if I want to keep the 8X or not.

 - 1,698 Posts

 I really like the ATIV S. I think I'll opt for the 920, but I have to admit that the ATIV S is very tempting.
 The HTC's aren't doing it for me.
 I guess I've lost faith in their build quality and customer service, which is off-putting.Google - "Don't be evil. . . much!"

 I love me some ATIV.
 But there isn't a ton of excitement for it.
 Sammy will show how serious they are about WP8 when they launch it on Verizon.
 I think it will be an amazing device.
 I am going to get a Nokia, and the decision was made for me with the decision to take it to Big Red and not AT&T. I was really up in the air, thinking all WP 8 devices would make the Evil Empire.
-But, I am really looking excitedly to see it work it's magic at a Verizon store when it is released.A closed mouth gathers no feet.
+But, I am really looking excitedly to see it work it's magic at a Verizon store when it is released.Thesaurus: (noun)- An ancient reptile with an excellent vocabulary.

 - 240 Posts